Pitlochry Highland Games

 The Pitlochry Highland Games is one of the busiest weekends of the year in Pitlochry, attracting thousands of people to the town.
 The games are run by a team of hard working, unpaid local volunteers under the guidance of the Games Chieftain, Charles Butter.

-The games need to attract in excess of 5,000 paying spectators to cover the costs of organising and running the event.
-As you would expect the weather plays a big part in deciding how many people turn up each year.
+The games need to attract in excess of 5,000 paying spectators each year.
+The money raised goes to cover the costs of organising and running the event.
+As you would expect the weather plays a big part in deciding how many people turn up on the day.
 From the takings roughly 35% of the money raised goes in prizes and trophies; another 33% goes towards, marquee hire, toilets, traffic signs and control, judges' expenses.
+Like all events the organisation depends on a core of hard working volunteers.

 - Pipe Band Competitions